 - Schuss Mtn Snow Challenge concludes

-The Madman Motorsports monster ride truck will be on hand all weekend providing rides for everyone.
-Thanks go out to Rick from Madman and Elliot from Monster Truck Throwdown Events for working with us to be a part of the Schuss Mountain Snow Challenge.
-Prices will be $5.00
+Monster ride truck will available all weekend for everyone.
+Thanks go out to Elliott from Monster Truck Throwdown Events for working with us to be a part of the Schuss Mountain Snow Challenge.
+Prices will be $10.00

 - Cool down periods between rounds of racing will be limited to 5 minutes.
 There are built in "breaks" at the semi final rounds and final round to help.
 Be prepared.

 - The SMSC will again have uniformed security officers in the pits at all times.
 They will be responsible for monitoring activities throughout the area and enforcing the "No Alcohol" rule.
 If ANYONE is found with alcohol in the pits, your event passes/tags will be taken and you will be removed from the property IMMEDIATELY.
 If you are a driver caught with or "smelling" of alcohol the officers will assess the situation and take appropriate actions, at the very least resulting in the forfeiture of race privileges and entry fees.
 The possibility of being turned over to local law enforcement is highly probable.